potaeko/Hangman-Game/README.md

 # Hangman-Game
 Created Simple Hangman Game with HTML,CSS,Javascript and mp3 files.</br>
-GAME:
+GAME:</br>
--Click the Button to start guessing and click again for the next guess.
+-Click the Button to start guessing and click again for the next guess.</br>
--Game will track wins and losses.
+-Game will track wins and losses.</br>
--Refresh page to start over.
+-Refresh page to start over.</br>
--The song will be playd as a reward for the user.
+-The song will be playd as a reward for the user.</br>
--Ipad and mobile responsive with the text placeholder to type in.
+-Ipad and mobile responsive with the text placeholder to type in. </br>